Core Architecture

 server/): The central nervous system.
 It processes all REST API commands, manages WebSockets for live Suricata alerts, handles strict JWT authentication, and acts as the gatekeeper for the database. - Stateless AI Adapters: External inferencing models (like

 kai-cor HuggingFace cloud endpoints) exist entirely outside of this core architecture.
-The backend merely “routes” frames to them using an HTTP API, ensuring your main NVR absolutely never crashes due to heavy GPU tensor workloads.
+The backend merely “routes” frames to them using an HTTP API, so your main NVR never goes down because of a heavy GPU tensor workload.